JetBrains/intellij-sdk-docs/topics/ui/controls/balloon.md

 Use to show a plugin-related suggestion.

 Add the plugin’s icon to indicate that the notification relates to a particular plugin.
-Use a 16×16 svg icon.
+Use a 16×16 SVG icon.

 ![](05_information_plugin.png)

 ### Sticky or Timed

 By default, choose a **sticky** balloon.
 Sticky notifications stay on screen until the user clicks a link in the message or closes the notification manually.
 This behaviour is preferable as it guarantees the user will not miss the notification.

 Use a **timed** notification when the message is informational, and missing it will not affect the user’s workflow.
 Timed notifications stay on screen for 10 seconds and then disappear.
-They can be viewed later in the Event Log.
+They can be viewed later in the <control>Event Log</control>.

 ### Title

-Briefly describe the event and the context in which it occurred, e.g. a particular plugin or library, VCS, a run/debug configuration, etc.
+Briefly describe the event and the context in which it occurred, e.g., a particular plugin or library, VCS, a run/debug configuration, etc.

 [Write short and clear](writing_short.md) as the title should fit in one line.